abirxdhack/GeminiProBots/README.md

 The bot supports the following commands:

 - `/gem <prompt>`: Generates a response based on a provided text prompt.
+- `/gemi <prompt>`: Generates a response based on a provided text prompt.
+- `/gemini <prompt>`: Generates a response based on a provided text prompt.
+- `.gem <prompt>`: Generates a response based on a provided text prompt.
+- `.gemi <prompt>`: Generates a response based on a provided text prompt.
+- `.gemini <prompt>`: Generates a response based on a provided text prompt.
 - `/imgai <optional prompt>`: Generates a response based on an image.
 Ensure you reply to an image with the /imgai command.
 Optionally, you can provide a prompt along with the command, like `/imgai What is this?`, while replying to a photo to get a more specific response.
--
+- `.imgai <optional prompt>`: Generates a response based on an image.
+Ensure you reply to an image with the /imgai command.
+Optionally, you can provide a prompt along with the command, like `/imgai What is this?`, while replying to a photo to get a more specific response.
 ## Owner ⚡️

 - Name: Bisnu Ray
 - Telegram: [@TheSmartBisnu](https://t.me/TheSmartBisnu)

 ## Note
-I Just Added Start Message And Told How To Use In Low Python And So Main Credit TheSmartBisnu
+I Just Added Start Message And Added . / Support + Group  So Main Credit TheSmartBisnu

 ## Update ⚡️